javrro/scalable-job-scheduler-example-nodejs/README.md

 requires a running instance of Kafka(kafka not included in this repo) to get events from a main API (test-api included).

 --Scheduler schedules the queue of jobs/tasks to resolve.
 --Handler resolves the queue of jobs one by one.
-In order to resolve jobs in paralell scale up the number of Handler instances.
+In order to resolve jobs in parallel scale up the number of Handler instances.